Check Engine Light

 COME IN FOR A COMPLIMENTARY BASIC INSPECTION

-It is found on the instrument panel of most automobiles.
+The Check engine light is found on the instrument panel of most automobiles.
 When illuminated, it is typically either an amber or red color.
-On vehicles equipped with OBD-II, the light has two stages.
+On vehicles equipped with OBD-II, the Check engine light has two stages.
 Steady, indicating a minor fault such as a loose gas cap or failing oxygen sensor.
 A flashing light indicates a severe fault.
 This could potentially damage the catalytic converter if left uncorrected for an extended period.
 When the Check engine light is lit, the engine control unit stores a fault code related to the malfunction.
 The code can be retrieved with a scan tool and used for further diagnosis.

 We Specialize In Diagnostics, Electrical Engine And Transmissions Repairs, ASE Master Certified Licenses.